Homotopy classes of gauge fields and the lattice: The spaces of extended LG fields

-Such is the basis for the contrast between an intrinsically \emph{local} object (the extended lattice gauge fields), and the \emph{global} notion of cellular bundle data representing an equivalence class of principal $G$-bundles: if a different choice of reference points is made, there would still exist a corresponding relative homotopy class of clutching maps defining an equivalent principal $G$-bundle, but the new extension classes resulting from the dissection procedure may turn out to be completely different than the previous ones.
-The interest in getting a better understanding of the correspondence between the extended lattice gauge fields and the equivalence classes of principal $G$-bundles motivates an induced notion of cellular equivalence of extended lattice gauge fields, following from definition \ref{def:cell-eq}.
-Namely, two extended lattice gauge fields $\left\{\mathrm{PT}_{\cC}\right\}$, $\left\{\mathrm{PT}'_{\cC}\right\}$ are said to be \emph{cellularly equivalent} if the principal $G$-bundles they determine are equivalent.
-The projections \eqref{eq:covering1} and \eqref{eq:covering2} provide an alternative characterization of such cellular equivalence, since by definition, the core of an extended lattice gauge field is the minimal local homotopy data (relative to $\cC$) extending any given standard lattice gauge field that is necessary to reconstruct a principal $G$-bundle $P\to M$, up to equivalence.
-Such characterization is described in the following result.
+This illustrates the contrast between intrinsically \emph{local} objects (ELG fields), and the \emph{global} notion of cellular bundle data representing an equivalence class of principal $G$-bundles: if a different choice of reference points is made, there would still exist a corresponding relative homotopy class of clutching maps defining an equivalent principal $G$-bundle, but the new extension classes resulting from the dissection procedure cannot be compared to the former.
+The interest in getting a better understanding of the correspondence between ELG fields and equivalence classes of principal $G$-bundles motivates another notion of cellular equivalence of ELG fields, following from definition \ref{def:bundle data}.
+Namely, two ELG fields $\left\{\mathrm{PT}_{\cC}\right\}$, $\left\{\mathrm{PT}'_{\cC}\right\}$ are said to be \emph{cellularly equivalent} if the principal $G$-bundles they determine are equivalent.
+The covering maps \eqref{eq:covering1} and \eqref{eq:covering2} provide an alternative characterization of cellular equivalence, since by definition the core of an ELG field is the minimal local homotopy data (relative to $\cC$) extending any given LG field that is necessary to reconstruct a principal $G$-bundle $P\to M$ up to equivalence.
+Such characterization is described in the following result. \end{remark}